sinemistoktas/android-weather_app/README.md

 **Main Screen**: Displays comprehensive weather information
 - **Current Location**:
   - Automatically detected via GPS with reverse geocoding using **Geocoder** provided by Android.
-  - Permission dialog shown to access the location information of the user.
-Permission dialog shown at the beginning.
-If the user do not want the app to acces their current location, they can still use the app with other cities.
-When user wants to access the current location information still, the permission dialog shown again to gain access.
+  - When the app starts, it asks for permission to access your location.
+If you decline, you can still use the app to view weather for other cities.
+If you later want to enable current location, the app will show the permission dialog again when you select the current location option from dropdown menu.

 - **City Selection**: Dropdown menu allows choosing from:
   - Current detected location (default)